Blockchain-Technology-Lab/consensus-decentralization/README.md

 ### Ethereum

-Sample Ethereum data are available [here](https://drive.google.com/file/d/1UEDsoz1Q2njR-pd6TO0ZLQBXFcV3T--4/view?usp=sharing).
+Sample parsed Ethereum data are available [here](https://drive.google.com/file/d/1UEDsoz1Q2njR-pd6TO0ZLQBXFcV3T--4/view?usp=sharing).

 They can be retrieved using [Google BigQuery](https://console.cloud.google.com/bigquery) with the following query: